-Our “Ask a Question” mailbag addresses LGBT Estate Planning for Married Couples after President Trump’s election.
+From our “Ask a Question” Mailbag: LGBT Estate Planning after Trump

 “My wife and I are a same-sex married couple.
 We married in New Jersey and now live in Pennsylvania.
 Trump’s election makes us nervous, we are afraid that he may strip away some of our married couple rights.
 What estate planning documents should we sign to make sure that we have the right to make medical decisions for each other should one of us get sick?”